Toorak House: History

-It reverted to being a private home in 1876, and was used as a Women's Auxiliary Australian Air Force hostel during World War II.
+The much diminished property reverted to being a private home in 1876, and was used as a Women's Auxiliary Australian Air Force hostel during World War II.
 In 1956 it was purchased by the Church of Sweden, which converted the property into a church and community centre.

-Exterior shots of the property and grounds have featured in several Australian drama serials.
+Exterior shots of the property and grounds have featured in several Australian films and TV drama serials.
 Toorak House was used as the location for Godfrey Carson House in the period drama Carson’s Law, and as the South Yarra/Toorak mansion inherited by Patricia Hamilton in Sons and Daughters.